RocketCommunicationsInc/astro-uxds/_content/components/accordion.md

 storybook: components-accordion--accordion
 git: rux-accordion
 ---
 # Accordion

 ::: caution
-Accordions are currently being revamped for a future release.
+Cortney Accordions are currently being revamped for a future release.
 The following legacy page is provided for reference.
 :::

 An Accordion is a device which presents a hierarchical set of items in which only a single branch of that hierarchy may be exposed at one time.

 ## Rules of Thumb

-- Give titles to Accordions if content is not obvious to users.
+* Give titles to Accordions if content is not obvious to users.
   ::: note
   Accordions are not commonly used for direct action or data manipulation.
 Use Accordions for navigation within a master-detail navigational pattern.
   :::